Nexmo/station/_documentation/en/audit/overview.md

 This API is currently in Beta.

-Nexmo always welcomes your feedback.
+Vonage always welcomes your feedback.
 Your suggestions help us improve the product.
 If you do need help, please email [api.support@vonage.com](mailto:api.support@vonage.com) and include Audit API in the subject line.
 Please note that during the Beta period support times are limited to Monday to Friday.

-During the Beta period Nexmo may expand the capabilities of the Audit API.
+During the Beta period Vonage may expand the capabilities of the Audit API.

 ## Contents